ryan-mcclue/musings/notes.md

 branches can get problematic if they're unpredictable

-inspecting measurements of microarchitecture consider latency and throughtput (how much does it cost to start again) so, FMUL may have latency of 11, however throughput of 0.5, so can start 2 every cycle (cpus these days are incredibly overlapped)
+inspecting measurements of microarchitecture consider latency and throughtput (how much does it cost to start again) so, FMUL may have latency of 11, however throughput of 0.5, so can start 2 every cycle, i.e. issue again (cpus these days are incredibly overlapped) so throughput is more of what we care about for sustained execution, e.g. in a loop

 however, these numbers are all assuming the data is in the chip. it's just as important to see how long it takes to get data to the chip.